Agrinio: Climate

-On June 7, 2007, a low-pressure system, including heavy torrential rains, arrived from Southern and Central Europe stranding several people, and caused flooding in several buildings.

 Transportation

 The main roads passing through Agrinio are the Greek National Road 5/E55 (Arta – Agrinio – Missolonghi) and the Greek National Road 38/E952 (Thermo – Agrinio – Karpenisi).
-Since 2009 the new Motorway 5 bypasses Agrinio to the west.
+Since 2009, the A5 motorway bypasses Agrinio to the west.

 Agrinio's airport is located near the city, in the area of Dokimi.
 IATA code: AGQ, ICAO: LGAG.
 The airport hosts the Agrinion aeroclub Agrinion Aeroclub, website.

 Municipality

-The extended municipality Agrinio was formed at the 2011 local government reform by the merger of the following 10 former municipalities, that became municipal units:
+The extended municipality of Agrinio was formed during the 2011 local government reform by the merger of the following 10 former municipalities, that became municipal units: